jeffreykegler/hoonlint/misc/whitespace.md

 ```

-A backdented hoon of arity 3 or more should be joined.
+A basic syntax hoon of arity 3 or more should be joined.
-A backdented hoon of arity 2 or less should be split.
+A basic syntax hoon of arity 2 or less should be split.

-The first runechild of a joined backdented hoon should be
+The first runechild of a joined basic syntax hoon should be
 on the same line as the rune, separated by a horizontal gap.
-Subsequent runechildren of a joined backdented hoon should be
+Subsequent runechildren of a joined basic syntax hoon should be
 tightly aligned with the previous runechild,
 or separated from the previous runechild by a vertical gap.

-The first runechild of a split backdented hoon should be
+The first runechild of a split basic syntax hoon should be
 separated from the rune by a vertical gap.
-Subsequent runechildren of a joined backdented hoon should also be
+Subsequent runechildren of a joined basic syntax hoon should also be
 tightly aligned with the previous runechild,
 or separated from the previous runechild by a vertical gap.

-### Backdenting and vertical gaps
+## Backdenting and vertical gaps

 As stated,
 vertical backdenting is the flagship whitespace convention